XtraCube/XtraCube/README.md

-i like programming, have been learning since I was in 5th grade (2017).
+i like programming, learning since 2017

 lead developer on the [AOU project](https://github.com/All-Of-Us-Mods/).